sabuhiguliyev/Evanto/README.md

 ## 📞 Support

-For support, email support@evanto.com or join our Discord community.
+For support or questions, please open an issue on GitHub.

 ---